 This is calculated at the shower using up an average of 5 gallons of water a minute.
 Now that’s a lot of water for those who are eco-conscious amongst us.

-Therefore I think that a thousand gallons is a good estimate for most households.
-So by taking shorter showers you will have quickly saved on the energy costs of heating up one thousand gallons of water.
+Therefore I think that a thousand gallons are a good estimate for most households.
+So by taking shorter showers, you will have quickly saved on the energy costs of heating one thousand gallons of water.

 Who knew that just by taking one minute less to shower that you could live a more sustainable life and save money in the process.

 In addition to taking less time in the shower, why not reduce the flow at the same time.
 A low-flow showerhead can reduce the water flow to 2.5 to 3 gallons per minute.

 This also means saving money on your electricity bills as less water means less heating.

 Do you turn on the hot tap then cool the water with the cold one?